Business, Fashion, & Culture of Asia

-Spend twelve days touring two Asian countries, immerse yourself in the culture of the region, and explore the current state of fashion and business there.
+Spend twelve days touring one or more Asian countries, immerse yourself in the culture of the region, and explore the current state of fashion and business there.

 - Students must be attending LIM College from the time of application through the conclusion of the program.

 - Students must turn in a digital copy of the application (hard copy applications are not accepted).